I'm a professional opera singer and voice teacher, with bachelor's and master's degrees in vocal performance!

 For the first lesson, we meet for 25-40 minutes typically, and the voice teaching is not the center of the lesson.
 We focus on getting to know one another (to see if we're a good fit to work together), and then I do some teaching at the end of the lesson as I get to know your voice.

-I continued to teach before and during my M.M., including teaching for Florida State University as a G.A. and I now am teaching here in Milwaukee as my professional performing career takes off the ground!
+I continued to teach before and during my M.M., including teaching for Florida State University as a G.A. and I now am teaching here in Appleton while I periodically travel for professional performance opportunities.

 6-58 years old, so far!